Teddy Campbell: Personal life

 Teddy Campbell is married to Trecina "Tina" Atkins-Campbell of the highly acclaimed contemporary gospel duo, Mary Mary.
 They married in 2000.
 He has his eldest daughter (from a previous relationship) named Cierra.
 Together they have four children.
 Laiah Simone Campbell, Meela Jane Campbell, and Theodore (named after previous generations; he is also known as "TJ") and Santana Campbell.

+In April 2026, Teddy filed for divorce.